SUNSET OF FURMANKIND

 “Dr. Aristotle's report confirms that your bone structures are now stronger, and although there will still be ongoing changes, the danger of collapsing beneath your own weight has passed.
 As you embark through this door, you will be released from my charge and fall under the authority of Commander Bill Warren.”
 She turned to the man in green beside her and gave him a nod.

 “I am Commander Bill Warren, your host for the next week.
 Momentarily, we will pass through this door into an elevator that will only hold six or seven at a time.
-Although you are accustomed to living in an area where up and down no relative meanings to your perspective have, this will change as soon as you get into the elevator.
+Although you are recently accustomed to living in an area where up and down no relative meanings to your perspective have, this will change as soon as you get into the elevator.
 At this level, there is no gravity in the car, but you will need to position yourselves inside at the grip rails near the floor.
 Once the car lowers into the influence of gravity, you will feel weight returning and will likely feel extremely heavy.
 This is merely physical illusion since you have been weightless for so long, but you will get used to it within a few hours.
 However, Dr. Aristotle would like me to remind you all that your feet and legs have changed since you last walked on them, so there may be more than gravity to face once you get to the bottom.

 “The E-Gee section of the station is located inside a revolving cylinder.
 The door behind me is fixed near the axle, so when the elevator descends along an outer wall of the cylinder out to where gravity is strongest, you may also feel like you are on a slow carnival ride until your inner ears adjust to the motion.
 Your physicians should already have fast-acting meds for you if you feel you may need them.”

 There were several worried faces in the crowd, but Warren continued smiling with encouragement.
 “Once you depart the elevator car below, there will be attendants to help you to a waiting tour cart, where you may sit and wait for the rest of your group to join you.
 Walking canes have been requested for your initial use and will be available for you below.
-After your entire group has descended, you will be given a brief riding tour through the entertainment and shopping sections of the station and then you will be taken to your assigned rooms in one of our local hotels.”
+After your entire group has descended, you will be given a brief tram tour through the entertainment and shopping sections of the station and then you will be taken to your assigned rooms in one of our local hotels.”

 The commander paused and put his hands inside the side pockets of his coveralls.
 His smile faded and his expression became serious.
 “Now, before we start taking groups down, I must warn you.
 Unlike your stay in the Z-Gee section, you will not be the primary occupants.
 Your group is just one of several that are currently visiting Sebra, but none of the others consist of Furs.
 This station is international, which means you will see folks from all walks of life around the world, but you should be aware that not all countries are sympathetic to the Anthro Human Colonization Program.
 You will probably face some prejudices, so please be on your best behavior.
 I probably should not have to tell you this, but I need to be frank.
 Not only are you Furs, but you are not yet fully formed, so your appearances may startle some of those you meet.
 We have an international police force up here that maintains a presence in all public areas around the clock, so if you run into any trouble, don't hesitate to take it to one of them.
 They are already aware of your presence, appearance and condition.”

 The smile returned to his face.
 “Now, are there any questions before we start boarding the elevator?”
 There were a few hesitant faces that looked back at him, but no one spoke up.
 “Right, then,” he said, turning to the pressure door behind him.
 He activated the controls and the door slid to the right on a set of horizontal tracks.
-A pair of standard vertically split elevator doors opened up to reveal a small compartment with a tile floor, wood-grain paneled walls and a grip rail around the sides.
+A pair of standard vertically split elevator doors opened up to reveal a small compartment with a tile floor, stainless steel walls and a grip rail around the sides.
 Warren pulled himself into the elevator and stationed himself near the floor with a light hold on a railing.

 The Felis were at the front of the crowd, so Jon was among the first ones inside the elevator.
 There was plenty of room for the six of them and Commander Warren, but he knew the car would be crowded when the Ursis Wing got in, since all four of those Furs were larger bears and bulkier than the felines.